Endraraaz/Predicting-Candy-is-Chocolate-or-Not-using-Logistic-Regression/README.md

-# Predicting Candy or Not using Logistic Regression on Candy Power Ranking Data
+# Predicting Candy is Chocolate or Not using Logistic Regression on Candy Power Ranking Data

 This folder contains the data behind the story [The Ultimate Halloween Candy Power Ranking](http://fivethirtyeight.com/features/the-ultimate-halloween-candy-power-ranking/) and analysis using Logistic Regression on Jupyter Notebook.